nautsio/nautsio.github.io/_posts/2016-03-15-building-secure-applications-with-vault.md

 - Using [Consul Template](https://github.com/hashicorp/consul-template) and [Envconsul](https://github.com/hashicorp/envconsul)
 - Communicating directly with Vault in your application

-After this training you will be able to set up Vault, store your secrets and sensitive information, and create applications that make use of Vault to store its secrets.
+After this training, you will be able to set up Vault, store your secrets and sensitive information, and create applications that use Vault to store secrets.